jackkowalik/sanctions-etl/README.md

 ## Limitations

-The two backends disagree on delists by design: MySQL keeps delisted entities with a delisted_at timestamp, JSONL drops them from the files on the next sync that applies changes.
-Point in time questions like "was X listed on date Y" are answerable only in MySQL mode.
+MySQL keeps delisted entities with a delisted_at timestamp and JSONL drops them from the files on the next sync that applies changes.
+Point in time questions like "was X listed on date Y" are answerable only in MySQL mode because of that.

-supportsDelta() and getExpectedUpdateFrequency() are declared on the source interface but not consumed anywhere yet: no current source publishes deltas, and freshness monitoring is planned but unbuilt.
+supportsDelta() and getExpectedUpdateFrequency() are declared on the source interface but not consumed anywhere yet: no current source in the list publishes deltas, and freshness monitoring is not built.

 ## Roadmap